toby-alpha/ai-vision-camera/journal.md

 I'm very pleased with how the housing turned out.

+I also shortened the PCB, to have less dead space.

 I'll now be getting together everything, and shipping this project!!

 ### Time Spent - 6 Hours (16/07/25)